moostjs/moostjs/docs/webapp/controllers/scope.md

-# Scope of Controller
+# Controller Scope

-The scope of a controller in Moost refers to the lifecycle of its instance.
-There are two main types of scopes in Moost:
+In Moost, a controller's scope refers to the lifecycle of its instance.
+There are two primary scopes:

-- **SINGLETON**: By default, every controller in Moost has a singleton scope.
-This means that a single instance of the controller is created and reused across different events.
-In fact, you don't need to do anything to create a singleton controller, as it's the default behaviour.
+- **SINGLETON**: By default, each Moost controller is a singleton.
+It means a single controller instance is created and reused for different events.
+You don't need to do anything for this; it's the default behavior.
-- **FOR_EVENT**: When a controller is defined in the 'FOR_EVENT' scope, a new instance of the controller is created for each event.
-This can be useful when you need to maintain certain state or use event-based resolvers at the class level during the lifecycle of an event.
+- **FOR_EVENT**: A new controller instance is created for each event when its scope is defined as 'FOR_EVENT'.
+This is useful if you need to maintain a state or use event-based resolvers at the class level during an event's lifecycle.

-## For Event Scope
+## Defining 'FOR_EVENT' Scope

-To define a controller in the 'FOR_EVENT' scope, you need to use the `@Injectable('FOR_EVENT')` decorator before the `@Controller()` decorator.
+To specify a controller's scope as 'FOR_EVENT', apply the `@Injectable('FOR_EVENT')` decorator before the `@Controller()` decorator.

-Let's look at an example:
+Here's an example:

 ::: code-group
 ```ts [event.controller.ts]